ccmmf/workflows/1a_single_site/slurm_distributed_workflow/README.md

 conda activate PEcAn-head
 ```

-## Distributed PEcAn Workflows <a name="distributed-pecan"></a>
+## Distributed PEcAn Workflows {#distributedpecan}

-Note that the below walkthrough assumes the needed environment configuration in [Head-node installation](#Head-node-installation) has been completed.
+Note that the below walkthrough assumes the needed environment configuration in [Head-node installation](#headnodeinstallation) has been completed.

 If you have not already, obtain the workflow git repository from ```https://github.com/ccmmf/workflows.git```